-Elite does not use many operating system routines, choosing instead to implement almost everything itself in the search for speed and efficiency; indeed, in the cassette version's main game code, there are just three calls to OSBYTE, two to OSWORD and one to OSFILE, and that's it for operating system calls.
+Elite does not use many operating system routines, choosing instead to implement almost everything itself in the search for speed and efficiency; indeed, in the BBC Micro cassette version's main game code, there are just three calls to OSBYTE, two to OSWORD and one to OSFILE, and that's it for operating system calls.
 (For the curious, the OSBYTE calls flush all the buffers, read the joystick, and enable/disable BREAK and ESCAPE; the OSWORD calls read a line from the keyboard, and make a sound; and the OSFILE call saves or loads the commander file... and that's all.)

 It's probably no surprise, then, that Elite has its very own text drawing routine at TT26 that pokes text directly to the screen, rather than relying on the standard OSWRCH command (which would probably have issues with the custom screen mode anyway).
 This deep dive looks at how this text-drawing routine works.

 The text printing routine at TT26 has a lot in common with the PIXEL routine described in the deep dive on Drawing monochrome pixels in mode 4, not least of which is the calculation of the screen address where we need to poke our text.
 The PIXEL routine starts with pixel x-coordinate and y-coordinates for the pixel to draw, but for text, Elite maintains a text cursor in locations XC and YC:

 - XC is the x-coordinate of the text cursor (i.e. the text column), which can be from 0 to 32.
 A value of 0 denotes the leftmost column and 32 the rightmost column, but because the top part of the screen (the space view) has a white border that clashes with columns 0 and 32, text is only shown in columns 1-31.